 Ripple Effect Images journalists should:

-- Think proactively, as a student of psychology, sociology, politics and art to develop a unique vision and presentation.
+- Think proactively, as students of psychology, sociology, politics, and art to develop a unique vision and presentation.
 Work with a voracious appetite for current events on women and children in developing countries and contemporary visual media.

 - Strive for total and unrestricted access to subjects, recommend alternatives to shallow or rushed opportunities, seek a diversity of viewpoints, and work to show unpopular or unnoticed points of view.